Poor People’s Campaign Study Materials

-A collection of New Poor People’s Campaign resources for study on poverty today, history, and Dr. King’s vision, created in collaboration with the national organizing tour towards a new poor people’s campaign for today.
+A collection of Poor People’s Campaign resources for study on poverty in the United States, history, Dr. King’s vision, and today’s Poor People’s Campaign: A National Call for Moral Revival.

 Plight, Fight, and Insight

 “Questions Must Be Raised”: Who Are the Poor?
 Why Are We Poor? by Rev. Dr. Liz Theoharis and Willie Baptist